DanielNKU/DanielNKU.github.io/_pages/about.md

 Presentations
 ======
+1. Attended the 2025 Annual Conference of the Chinese Association for Cryptologic Research (CACR) and delivered a presentation at the Open Forum
-1. Presented at the 46th IEEE Symposium on Security and Privacy (IEEE S&P 2025)
+2. Presented at the 46th IEEE Symposium on Security and Privacy (IEEE S&P 2025)
-2. Attended the 2024 Annual Conference of the Chinese Association for Cryptologic Research (CACR) and delivered a presentation at the Open Forum
+3. Attended the 2024 Annual Conference of the Chinese Association for Cryptologic Research (CACR) and delivered a presentation at the Open Forum